 For most people, your natural collagen levels will begin to decline as you age, which can negatively impact bone and muscle health.
 Exercise, stretching and collagen supplements are all ways to prevent this.
 But one of the key ways to boost collagen levels is increase the amount of collagen you obtain in your diet, mostly by eating foods that are high in protein like fish and eggs.

-It can therefore be difficult to boost your collagen levels if you follow a plant-based diet.
+It can therefore be difficult to boost your collagen levels if you use the best vegan cookbooks (opens in new tab) to follow a plant-based diet.
 But it’s not impossible.
 We spoke to the experts about vegan collagen, to see if these plant-based supplements are really as effective as the real thing.

 What is vegan collagen?

 Collagen is found in animal products, like beef and fish.
 Dr Ross Perry, doctor and founder of skin surgery Cosmedics (opens in new tab) also explains that it’s a protein mostly found in hair, skin, nails, bones and ligaments.
 “This means that our bodies naturally produce collagen and so do other animal’s bodies, which is why eating food items like beef and fish can help boost our collagen production,” he says.
 “Collagen is one hundred percent animal based.”

 So although there are no plant-based food items that naturally contain collagen, there are vegan foods you can incorporate into your diet that might boost collagen production.

 According to Dr Perry, there is some research to show that foods that are high in the amino acids glycine, lysine and proline will boost collagen production in the body.
 Antioxidants like vitamin C are also thought to boost collagen production.

 Plant-based food options that are high in the nutrients thought to boost collagen include:

 - Soy protein